aryanonkar2005/BetterSearch/README.md

 </p>

 <p>
 Search engines on property listing sites can typically answer only simple queries like “2 BHK in Hisar” or “Rental properties near the airport.”
-Resolving these queries does not require complex spatial reasoning or knowledge of demographics, geography, traffic, AQI, etc. Conventional search engines can neither perform GIS operations on spatial data nor conduct ArcGIS-style site suitability analysis to resolve complex spatial queries like the ones given below.
+Resolving these queries does not require complex spatial reasoning or knowledge of demographics, geography, traffic, AQI, etc. Conventional search engines can neither perform geoprocessing operations on spatial data nor conduct site suitability analysis to resolve complex spatial queries like the ones given below.
 </p>

 <h2>Examples of Queries BetterSearch Can Resolve</h2>